A Hamburger Today

 Warm spice levels can also vary greatly between brands.
 So while some are packed with cumin and coriander, others mostly rely on their chili heat.
 A couple teaspoons of toasted spices added some more complexity to mine.

 Finally, I add a good amount of olive oil mixed in to form a very loose emulsion and help the flavors distribute themselves and stick to the corn, along with a handful of freshly chopped mint leaves.
-The resultant corn has an intense smokiness and a slow-burning heat that quietly builds up as you eat your way through it.
+The resulting corn has an intense smokiness and a slow-burning heat that quietly builds up as you eat your way through it.